 We spent a ton of money on…”X”

 Just because you love certain things you put into the home and spent a lot of money on, that doesn’t mean prospective buyers will be willing to shell out for it.
 The buyer doesn’t care whether you spent $10,000 or $100,000 on your kitchen.
 They are only going to offer what they feel the home is worth in relation to area comparable sales.
 Don’t sound trying too hard to justify your price.

-I’m not taking less than “this” amount for my home
+I’m not taking less than “X” amount for my home

 When it comes time to sell, it makes sense that you want top dollar.
 We get it!
 But at the same time, it’s important to be realistic and open to offers within a reasonable range.
 If you send a message that you are inflexible or not open to negotiating, it may not invite buyers to even try to work out acceptable price and terms as they will feel defeated from the start.